mterhar/dotfiles/README.md

 Configuration files for `vim`, `git`, `bash`, `zsh`, and `fzf`.

-Some GPG stuff is also in there but is optional and only used for Coder environments.

 ## Clean-up

 Occasionally it's good to clean up a repo like this one since history is less important after stuff has been working for a while.